 “27Whenever you possibly can, do good to those who need it.”
 Proverbs 3:27 GNT

-This bible verse encompasses the whole idea of the INC Giving Foundation; to help, to do good deeds, and to strengthen the community.
+This bible verse encompasses the whole idea of the INC Giving Project, a program of the Iglesia Ni Cristo, to help, to do good deeds, and to strengthen the community.

 From winter clothing drives, tree planting, and food bank donations, I’ve volunteered for each and every activity.
 I’m always ecstatic to see the camaraderie of the INC Giving volunteers when it comes to these activities, and the great number of volunteers and good spirits will constantly be an uplifting source of happiness for me.